John O’Reilly (1886-1952)

 Kathleen Jordan (1918-1997)

 Her son Michael, the third generation of the family, then took over; under his stewardship, significant sporting, silver and jewellery sales took place – and the office moved, twice.
 Firstly, to Upper Exchange Street, then to its current location in Dublin’s Antique Quarter, on Francis Street.
 Once called ‘The King of Bling’ by The Sunday Times, Michael Jordan steered O’Reilly’s from weekly ‘jewellery and oddments sales” to monthly high-quality art, silver and fine jewellery auctions.
 His focus and dedication has brought the auction rooms to where they are now and he can still be found on the rostrum, bringing down the all-important gavel on everything from six-carat solitaire diamonds to Art Deco bracelets and Victorian muff chains.
 Today, O’Reilly’s is run by Martin Bernon, who joined the firm in 2000.
-His team includes a series of very experienced specialists; O’Reilly’s now has three gemmologists, a watch expert, a fine art and silver consultant and numismatist on staff, on hand to appraise and advise those who wish to buy – or sell.
+His team includes a series of very experienced specialists; O’Reilly’s now has four gemmologists, a watch expert, a fine art and silver consultant and numismatist on staff, on hand to appraise and advise those who wish to buy – or sell.

 O’Reillys Auction Rooms, Winetavern Street